epidrome/surfer/readme.markdown

 * Flexibility to choose the web site theme and the image viewer library.

 ## Image files are stored in github issues
-In this way, the git history remains clean of files that cannot be tracked and, at the same time, github issues provides social reactions and comments.
+In this way, the git history remains clean of files that cannot be tracked and.
 Moreover, github issues provides notifications if you choose to watch the repository.
+Currently, posting an image also requires adding the image filename in the `_config.yml`.

 ## Slow social features
-It is nice to receive an email that is thoughtful and meaningful.
-You know, the kind of communication that once people used to have on paper mail, before email chat, attachments, notifications, newsletters, and spam.
-By the way of storing images in github issues, we get out of the box likes and comments.
+It is nice to receive a personal message that is thoughtful and meaningful.
+You know, the kind of communication that, not so long ago, people used to have on paper mail, before email chat, attachments, notifications, newsletters, and spam.
+By the way of storing images in github issues, we get out of the box social reactions (including dislikes), tags (labels) and comments.
 It is yet unclear, whether this is a bug, or a feature.

 ## Dependencies